tardism/extensibella/docs/encoding_format.md

 ...
 ```
 where we fill in the clauses as appropriate.
 Notice that the relation
 name includes the zero-based index of the primary component.

-Because these relations are extensible, and therefore new rules might
-introduce new dependencies between relations that were formerly
+This is
+necessary for communicating to Extensibella which argument is the
+primary component.

-independent, all extensible relations must be defined in the same
+Any relations that are mutually-recursive need to be defined in the
-definition block.
-That is, if we have extensible relations `a`, `b`,
+same definition block.
+That is, if we have relations `a`, `b`, and
-and `c`, they must be defined as
+`c` that each define themselves in terms of the other, they must be
+defined as
 ```
 Define $ext__pca__a : <args a> -> prop,
        $ext__pcb__b : <args b> -> prop,
        $ext__pcc__c : <args c> -> prop by
 ...
 ```
-The clauses for all the extensible relations are then filled in as
+The clauses for all the relations are then filled in as appropriate.
-appropriate.

 We consider two types of extensible relations,
 host-language-introduced relations and extension-introduced relations.